 While such transactions are technically ‘inter-state’ supplies, as per proviso to Section 5(1) of the IGST Act, such transactions can only be taxed under GST through the Customs Act, which does not get triggered when goods do not enter India.

-The author is partner - tax controversy management & contract documentation, Advaita Legal
+- tax controversy management & contract documentation, Advaita Legal